isomerpages/govtech-stp/_student-pass-holder-lane/00a-stpl-overview.md

 #### (B) Non-Designated Flights

-FFor those travelling from Hong Kong to Singapore on a non-designated flight, they will be required to serve a 7-day SHN at their own accommodation upon entry into Singapore and undergo a COVID-19 PCR test during the SHN period.
+For those travelling from Hong Kong to Singapore on a non-designated flight, they will be required to serve a 7-day SHN at their own accommodation upon entry into Singapore and undergo a COVID-19 PCR test during the SHN period.
 Please click [here](/health) for more information on the prevailing SHN and COVID-19 test requirements upon entry into Singapore.

 There is no need to undergo a pre-departure COVID-19 PCR test in Hong Kong for those travelling on non-designated flights.